b-chen00/MySpringMVC/README.md

 3. If deployed locally, go to the url http://localhost:8080/MySpringMVC/.

 ## To-do:
+- Convert HibernateTemplate to SessionFactory as HibernateTemplate is deprecated.
+- Add more information to customer that can be stored in the table.
 - Add CSS to the website.
-- Convert HibernateTemplate to SessionFactory as HibernateTemplate is deprecated.